On the fractional Poisson process and the discretized stable subordinator: Appendix A: Operators, transforms and special functions

-For the reader's convenience here we present a brief introduction to the basic notions required for the presentation and analysis of the renewal processes to be treated, including essentials on fractional calculus and special function of Mittag-Leffler and Wright type. . \vsp Thereby we follow our earlier papers concerning related topics, see \cite{Gorenflo_PALA10,GAR_Vietnam03,Gorenflo-Mainardi_CISM97,Gorenflo-Mainardi_BAD-HONNEF08, Gorenflo-Mainardi_EPJ-ST11,Gorenflo-Mainardi_METZLER11,GorMaiViv_CSF07, Mainardi-et-al_VIETNAM04,Mainardi-Luchko-Pagnini_FCAA01,Mainardi-Mura-Pagnini_IJDE10}. \vsp For more details on general aspects the interested reader may consult the treatises by Podlubny \cite{Podlubny_BOOK99}, Kilbas and Saigo \cite{Kilbas-Saigo_BOOK04}, Kilbas, Srivastava and Trujillo \cite{Kilbas-et-al_BOOK06}, Mathai and Haubold \cite{Mathai-Haubold_BOOK08}, Mathai, Saxena and Haubold \cite{Mathai-Saxena-Haubold_BOOK-H-2010}, Mainardi \cite{Mainardi_BOOK10}, Diethelm \cite{Diethelm_BOOK10}. \vsp \textbf{Fourier and Laplace transforms} \vsp By $\RR$ ($\RR^+$, $\RR_0^+$) we mean the set of all (positive, non-negative) real numbers, and by $\CC$ the set of complex numbers.
+\vsp For more details on general aspects the interested reader may consult the treatises, listed in order of publication time, by Podlubny \cite{Podlubny_BOOK99}, Kilbas and Saigo \cite{Kilbas-Saigo_BOOK04}, Kilbas, Srivastava and Trujillo \cite{Kilbas-et-al_BOOK06}, Mathai and Haubold \cite{Mathai-Haubold_BOOK08}, Mathai, Saxena and Haubold \cite{Mathai-Saxena-Haubold_BOOK-H-2010}, Mainardi \cite{Mainardi_BOOK10}, Diethelm \cite{Diethelm_BOOK10}, Baleanu, Diethelm, Scalas and Trujillo \cite{BDST_BOOK12}, Uchaikin \cite{Uchaikin_BOOK13}, Atanackovi\'c, Pilipov\'ic, Stankovi\'c and Zorica \cite{Atanackovic_BOOK1-14}. \vsp \textbf{Fourier and Laplace transforms} \vsp By $\RR$ ($\RR^+$, $\RR_0^+$) we mean the set of all (positive, non-negative) real numbers, and by $\CC$ the set of complex numbers.
 It is known that the Fourier transform is applied to functions defined in $L_1(\RR\,)$ whereas the Laplace transform is applied to functions defined in $L_{loc}(\RR^+)$.
 In our cases the arguments of the original function are the space--coordinate $x$ ($x\in \RR\,$ or $x\in \RR_0^+$) and the time--coordinate $t$ ($t \in \RR_0^+$).
 We use the symbol $\div$ for the juxtaposition of a function with its Fourier or Laplace transform.
 A look at the superscript $\,\widehat{\phantom{}}\,$ for the Fourier transform, $\,\widetilde{\phantom{}}\,$ for the Laplace transform reveals their relevant juxtaposition.
 We use $x$ as argument (associated to real $\kappa$) for functions Fourier transformed, and $x$ or $t$ as argument (associated to complex $\kappa$ or $s$, respectively) for functions Laplace transformed. \\

 \textbf{Convolutions}

 The meaning of the connective $*$ will be clear from the context.
 For convolution powers we have:

 where $\delta$ denotes the Dirac generalized function. \vsp \textbf{Fractional integral} \vsp The \underline{Riemann-Liouville fractional integral} of order $\alpha>0$, for a sufficiently well-behaved function $f(t)$ ($t\ge 0$), is defined as